Jacques44/node-red-contrib-traffic/README.md

   The `passing mode` is set by sending a message which will fit the configuration based on a property name and a regex.
   The `blocking mode` is also set by configuration

-  It's possible to let the control messages by sent by checking the right checkbox
+  It's possible to let the control messages be sent by checking the right checkbox

   I's also possible to configure the node in passing mode or blocking at startup